-When a formal charge of sexual harassment is filed with the EEOC or the Hawaii Civil Rights Commission, or a sexual harassment lawsuit is brought in federal court or Hawaii State court, one primary issue will be what (if anything) the employer did to prevent or stop the harassment.
+When a formal charge of sexual harassment is filed, whether with the federal Equal Employment Opportunity Commission (EEOC), an equivalent state agency, or in a lawsuit, one primary issue will be what (if anything) the employer did to prevent or stop the harassment.

 Every employer should have a written policy specifically prohibiting sexual harassment.
 The policy should be included in the employee handbook, distributed to all new employees, posted, redistributed on a regular basis, and communicated to employees often.